nmdl-mizo/isdpainn/evaluation/README.md

 The weights of the trained model and MSE for random split and scaffold split discussed in the paper are available at https://doi.org/10.5281/zenodo.10547719.

-The model weight can be loaded as follows:
+The trained model weight can be loaded as follows:
 ```Python
 from inspect import signature
 import torch